pietrom/csvmagic.net/README.md

 ```
 So, CsvMagic finds two fields in the input text `19,Pietro Martinelli`, and two *settable* properties in the target type, and invokes their setters.
 ### Options
+CsvMagic supports in reading same config options supported in writing: see  *Writing CSV streams / Options* for full explanation

 ### Recursive parsing